PoeticRainbow/golden-days/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Issue Report
+name: Bug Report
-about: Required format for issue reports
+about: Required format for bug reports
-title: Concise quick description of the issue
+title: "[Bug] Concise quick description of the bug"
 labels: bug
 assignees: ''

 ---

-**Description of the issue**:
+**Description of the bug**:

 **Environment**: